Sampaoli hails Messi, Pavon combination

 "Haiti didn't have so many players behind the ball and that boosted their chances."

-Argentina faces Israel in another friendly on 10 June before beginning its FIFA World Cup campaign against Iceland seven days later.
+Argentina face Israel in another friendly on June 9 before beginning their World Cup campaign against Iceland seven days later.